cyberbotics/webots-doc/guide/starting_chapter.md

 display overlays because of their magenta border.
 Note that if the `Hide All Camera Overlays` item is checked, then the camera device overlays will not be visible in the 3D view independently from the status of `Camera Devices` menu items.
 A `Camera Devices` menu  item is disabled if the overlay's texture is shown in an external window by double-clicking on it.

-The `RangeFinder Devices` submenu contains the list of all the range-finder devices of the selected robot and lets the user show or hide single range-finder overlay images by checking or unchecking the corresponding item.
-Range-finder overlays differ from the camera overlays because of their yellow border.
-Note that if the `Hide All RangeFinder Overlays` item is checked, then the range- finder device overlays will not be visible in the 3D view independently from the status of `RangeFinder Devices` menu items.
-A `RangeFinder Devices` menu item is disabled if the overlay's texture is shown in an external window by double- clicking on it.

 The `Display Devices` submenu contains the list of all the display devices of the selected robot and lets the user show or hide single display overlay images